What is the best diet for autoimmune?

 Another medical study of 17 women with Hashimoto’s showed incredible results after only 12 weeks of AIP – reduction in CRP markers, reduced white blood cell count, improved nutritional status and overall symptom reduction.

-AIP is meant to be temporary – 30 to 90 days only, with the intention of adding foods in so you can identify what works best for your body.
+The elimination phase is meant to be temporary – 30 to 90 days only, with the intention of adding foods in so you can identify what works best for your body.
+I have found most of my clients have the best success with three to five months in terms of digestive health.
 It's the ultimate elimination diet for autoimmune (click here to read more about the pros/cons of elimination diets) and can help you quickly reduce inflammation at home and identify your unique food triggers.

 Once symptoms have reduced, you add foods back into your diet so you can follow a more balanced nutritional plan.
 The reintroduction phase allows you to identify what foods trigger a response that is unique to you, your situation and your autoimmune.
 The goal is to develop a modified diet that supports your unique biochemistry.